harrycresswell/harry/content/articles/listing-content-in-hugo.md

 ## Understanding range

 The [range](https://gohugo.io/functions/range/) function provides an easy way to iterate over a map, array or slice of data.
-Think of it as grabbing a collection or “range” of pages.
+Think of it as grabbing a collection of pages, or a “range” of pages.

 Range is fundamental to templating in Hugo and it’s the only function we’ll need to return a lists of pages.